gvwilson/thirdbit/src/fiction/bear/index.md

 People began clapping and stomping their feet in time.
 "People over beasts!"

-Two quick steps took Bortja back to her crate.
+Two quick steps took Bortje back to her crate.
 "What do we want?"
 she bellowed as she straightened on top of it.